top of page

 takes a call.
 Survival is a question of instinct, moving this way

 rather than that.
-Seeing the bait bag for what it is — an illusion.
+Seeing the bait bag for what it is — a test.

 NAMING AN HEIR, A PARENT